PRG/420 Java Programming I |

 Answer the following questions as a team:

-1. What is an endless loop, and how can a programmer avoid coding one?
+1. What is an endless loop, and how can a programmer avoid coding

-2. In what situation should a programmer choose a while loop over a do-while loop, and why?
+2. In what situation should a programmer choose a while loop over a

 3. What is a nested loop?